 Three

 Recently, a story with deep meaning circulated online: An American businessman sat on a pier in a Mexican fishing village, watching a fisherman pull his boat ashore, carrying several large tunas.
 After complimenting the fisherman, the American asked, "How long did it take to catch these?"
 The Mexican replied, "About an hour."
 The American asked, "Why not catch more?"
 The Mexican responded, "These are enough for today."
 The American asked, "What do you do with the rest of your day?"
-The Mexican replied, "I sleep until I naturally wake up, then I fish for a bit.
+The Mexican replied, "I sleep until I naturally wake up, then I fish for a little.
 When I return I play with my kids.
 After lunch I take a nap with my wife, and in the evening I go to the wine shop to drink and play guitar with my buddies.
 My life is busy and fulfilling."
 The American said, "I have an MBA from Harvard.
 Let me give you some advice.
 If you work more hours each day, soon you could buy a bigger boat, then more boats, and hire people.
 Then you could open a processing plant and eventually expand to Mexico City, Los Angeles and New York City.
 This way you could make a fortune."
 The Mexican asked, "How long will that all take?"
 The American answered, "Fifteen to twenty years."
-The Mexican asked, "And then?"
+The Mexican asked, "What happens after that?"
 The American answered, "Then you can retire, sleep until you naturally wake up, go catch some fish, take a nap at noon, and have fun in the evening."
 The Mexican laughed, "Isn’t that what I’m doing now?"

 March 7, 2015